Manitoba Medicare and Universal Coverage Laws (2026)

 • Cosmetic procedures

-• Ambulance services (coverage varies by province)
+• Ambulance services (province-by-province)

-If you move to a new province, your old province covers you for up to 3 months while you wait for your new coverage to start.
+The portability principle has a quiet practical limit: if you move to a new province, your old province keeps you covered for up to 3 months while you wait for the new card.
+That window is exactly long enough to catch most people off guard.

 When does it apply?